karlijnbok/stylegan/README.md

 Code used for the Bachelor's Thesis in Artificial Intelligence by Karlijn Bok \
 Radboud University, Nijmegen

-Original code from Puzer: https://github.com/Puzer/stylegan-encoder, who used the implementation of the original StyleGAN paper
+Original code by Puzer: https://github.com/Puzer/stylegan-encoder, who used the implementation of the original StyleGAN paper
 > A Style-Based Generator Architecture for Generative Adversarial Networks Tero Karras (NVIDIA), Samuli Laine (NVIDIA), Timo Aila (NVIDIA) http://stylegan.xyz/paper